Dara Schoenwald published Sunset Paddle Cleanup to Monument Island in Find a Group Cleanup 2021-06-14 10:06:03 -0400

 Dara Schoenwald donated 2019-05-13 11:40:20 -0400

-Financial Donations: Your tax-deductible gift to the Miami-Dade Coastal Cleanup, Inc. - a 501(c)(3) non-profit - helps us engage volunteers to cleanup their neighborhoods, shorelines, and waterways as a way to raise awareness about marine debris and encourage people to reduce their reliance on single-use plastics.
+Your tax-deductible gift to the Miami-Dade Coastal Cleanup, Inc. - a 501(c)(3) non-profit - helps us engage volunteers to cleanup their neighborhoods, shorelines, and waterways as a way to raise awareness about marine debris and encourage people to reduce their reliance on single-use plastics.

 Miami Dade Coastal Cleanup, Inc. is a tax approved 501(c)(3) public charity by the IRS and a Florida registered charity (#CH26608).
 No goods or services were provided in exchange for your contribution.
 A copy of the official registration and financial information may be obtained from the division of consumer services by calling toll-free (800-435-7352) within the State.
 Registration does not imply endorsement, approval, or recommendations by the State.Donate